-The Council has made some significant improvements within the Borough over the last 12 months and this is testament to the commitment and hard work of so many people including our staff, elected Members, volunteers, voluntary and community groups, residents, partner organisations and local businesses.
-This has all been achieved in the light of so many challenges and opportunities over the last year, some of which are summarised below:
+The progress made in the wake of the pandemic and the ransomware attack on the Council is testament to the commitment and hard work of so many people including our staff, elected Members, volunteers, voluntary and community groups, residents, partner organisations and local businesses.
+Listed below is a summary of the key areas of progress in delivering the objectives of the Corporate Plan through 2020/21.
+It includes actions pertaining to the previous corporate plan as well as the new plan agreed by Borough Council in December 2020: